How to Transfer KiwiSaver to Australian Super

 Benefits

-• Potential to reduce fees – if you have both an Aussie superannuation fund and KiwiSaver, you’ll pay two sets of fees.
+• Potential to reduce fees – if you have an Aussie superannuation fund and KiwiSaver, you’ll pay two sets of fees.
 By combining them, you will pay just one

 • Single fund easier to manage – if your investments are in one place, it’s quicker and easier to check your balance, investments and their performance.
 Having all your money with you in Australia also means that you don’t have to worry about, or keep up-to-date with, any changes to KiwiSaver back in NZ

-• One currency means a clearer understanding of your balance – you don’t have to worry about shifting exchange rates impacting your gains
+• One currency means a clearer understanding of your balance – you don’t have to worry about shifting exchange rates

 • There is no entry/exit tax – on super/KiwiSaver funds transferred between AU and NZ